nikkhil160/nikhil/clmynzg6v000c09jq0q4r8l2d.md

 ![Screenshot of a service called Glimpse showing categories for product research](https://cdn.hashnode.com/res/hashnode/image/upload/v1695629397204/b01495c7-7883-4fe6-9b2d-2a1b69351d69.png align="center")

-Glimpse gives you data forecasting for various categories that can help you supercharge your product research.
+Glimpse gives you data forecasting for various categories that can help you supercharge your product research before the 1 Million mark on your Shopify store.

 ### Make Use of Email Marketing